 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to energy drinks.

 But is Bang Energy unhealthy?
-What are the ingredients that provide the stimulatory effect?
+Which ingredients provide the energy boost?
 Does Bang have any questionable additive ingredients?
-And how do real users rate its effects and taste?
+And why was Bang Energy sued over a missing ingredient?

-In this article we’ll aim to answer these questions and more by reviewing every ingredient in Bang Energy based on published medical research.
-We’ll conclude with our thoughts on whether or not the drinks are healthy.
+In this article we'll answer all of these questions and more as we analyze the ingredients in Bang Energy based on medical studies to give our take on whether the brand is healthy or not.

 Bang Energy ingredients

 Caffeine is the predominant active ingredient, at a dose of 300 milligrams (mg).
-This is equivalent to around 3 cups of coffee.
+This is equivalent to around three cups of coffee.

-This dose of caffeine should be tolerable for healthy adults, but would be inadvisable for children, and potentially for people with high blood pressure or anxiety, since caffeine can exacerbate both conditions.
+This dose of caffeine should be tolerable for healthy adults, but may be inadvisable for children, and people with high blood pressure or anxiety, since caffeine can exacerbate both conditions.

 Bang Energy has a wide range of additive ingredients we consider questionable from a health perspective.

-Bang Energy contains two different preservatives: potassium sorbate and sodium benzoate.
-Both of these ingredients were found to alter gene expression in a 2016 medical review.
+Potassium sorbate and sodium benzoate are preservatives which were found to alter gene expression in a 2016 medical review.
 The study authors concluded that “...some of the food preservatives and colorants can contribute to the activation of inflammatory pathways.”
-We recommend avoiding preservative intake entirely.

 We cannot identify any medical studies on humans suggesting that creatine improves energy, nor does Bang share any on their product page, so we’ll consider this ingredient ineffective for an energy drink formulation.